CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/secure_boot.md

 Enter Audit Mode workflow.

+!!! info ""
-?> Transition from user to Audit Mode will result in erasing PK (Platform Key) variable.
+    Transition from user to Audit Mode will result in erasing PK (Platform Key) variable.

+!!! info ""
-!> Removing PK (Platform Key) will reset the system to setup / audit mode.
+    Removing PK (Platform Key) will reset the system to setup / audit mode.

 </details>